sfigg/commercialization-public/design/compatibility/1709/device-streaming-camera.md

 **Description**

-All USB streaming video cameras, including those not natively using the Microsoft USB Video Class driver (USBVideo.sys), must comply with the USB Video Class specifications.
+All USB streaming video cameras must comply with the USB Video Class specifications.
 At a minimum, all mandatory properties and commands must be implemented.
 All implemented commands must comply with the specifications.

-*Non Microsoft Driver (If Implemented)*

-USB Camera implementations that do not use the Microsoft USB Video Class driver must still be compatible with USBVideo.sys (per **Device.Streaming.Camera.UVC.USBClassDriver**)

 *Native H264 Support (If Implemented*)*